 GATT 1947 prohibited investment measures that violated the principles of national treatment and the general elimination of quantitative restrictions; the extent of the prohibitions, though, was never clear.
-The TRIMs Agreement, however, specifically prohibits investment measures that are inconsistent with the provisions of Articles III or XI of GATT 1994.
+However, the TRIMs Agreement, which was agreed as part of Annex 1A: Multilateral Agreement on Trade in Goods of the WTO Agreements, specifically prohibits investment measures that are inconsistent with the provisions of Articles III or XI of GATT 1994.
 In addition, the Agreement provides an illustrative list that explicitly prohibits local content requirements, trade balancing requirements, foreign exchange restrictions and export restrictions (domestic sales requirements) that would violate Articles III:4 or XI:1 of GATT 1994.
 The TRIMs Agreement prohibited those measures that are mandatory or enforceable under domestic law or administrative rulings, or those with which compliance is necessary to obtain an advantage (such as subsidies or tax breaks).
-Figure 8-1 contains a list of measures specifically prohibited by the TRIMs Agreement.
-Figure 8-1 is not comprehensive; it simply illustrates TRIMs that are prohibited by the TRIMs Agreement and calls particular attention to several common types of TRIMs.
+Figure II-9-1 contains a list of measures specifically prohibited by the TRIMs Agreement.
+Figure II-9-1 is not comprehensive; it simply illustrates TRIMs that are prohibited by the TRIMs Agreement and calls particular attention to several common types of TRIMs.
 The figure also identifies measures that are inconsistent with Articles III:4 and XI:1 of GATT 1947.

-The TRIMs Agreement is not intended to impose new obligations, but to clarify the preexisting GATT 1947 obligations.
+The TRIMs Agreement is not intended to impose new obligations, but to clarify the pre-existing GATT 1947 obligations.
 Under the WTO TRIMs Agreement, countries are required to rectify measures inconsistent with the Agreement within a set period of time, with a few exceptions.
-The exceptions are detailed in Figure 8-2.
+The exceptions are detailed in Figure II-9-2.

-Figure 8-1 Examples of Measures Explicitly Prohibited by the TRIMs Agreement
+Figure II-9-1 Examples of Measures Explicitly Prohibited by the TRIMs Agreement

 Local content requirements Measures requiring the purchase or use by an enterprise of domestic products, whether specified in terms of particular products, in terms of volume or value of products, or in terms of a proportion of volume or value of its local production (violation of GATT Article III:4).
-Trade balancing requirements Measures requiring that an enterprise's purchases or use of imported products be limited to an amount related to the volume or value of local products that it exports (violation of GATT Article III:4); and measures restricting the importation by an enterprise of products used in or related to its local production, generally or to an amount related to the volume or value of local production that it exports (violation of GATT Article XI:1).
-Foreign exchange restrictions Measures restricting the importation by an enterprise of products (parts and other goods) used in or related to its local production by restricting its access to foreign exchange to an amount related to the foreign exchange inflows attributable to the enterprise (violation of GATT Article XI:1).
-Export restrictions (Domestic sales requirements) Measures restricting the exportation or sale for export by an enterprise of products, whether specified in terms of particular products, in terms of volume or value of products, or in terms of a proportion of volume or value of its local production (violation of GATT Article XI:1).
+Trade balancing requirements Measures requiring that an enterprise's purchases or use of imported products be limited to an amount related to the volume or value of local products that it exports (violation of GATT Article III:4); and measures restricting the importation by an enterprise of products used in or related to its local production, generally or to an amount related to the volume of value of local production that it exports (violation of GATT Article XI:1) Foreign exchange restrictions Measures restricting the importation by an enterprise of products (parts and other goods) used in or related to its local production by restricting its access to foreign exchange to an amount related to the foreign exchange inflows attributable to the enterprise (violation of GATT Article XI:1).
+Export restrictions (Domestic sales requirements) products, whether specified in terms of particular products, in terms of

-Figure 8-2 Exceptional Provisions of the TRIMs Agreement
+Figure II-9-2 Exceptional Provisions of the TRIMs Agreement